-- People who do not live or are not registered with a GP in Blackburn with Darwen. - Under 12's - Anyone who has already made two attempts to quit smoking during the financial year 2022/23.
+- People who do not live or are not registered with a GP in Blackburn with Darwen. - Those aged 12 & under - Anyone who has already made two attempts to quit smoking during the financial year 2023/24.

 Supporting persons with a long-term dependency to NRT is outside the scope of the service.